LamakerOfficial/help-center/_posts/minecraft/bungeecord/2021-10-02-getting-started.md

 13. Save the file and start your server.

-> You can view all other configuration options [here](https://www.spigotmc.org/wiki/bungeecord-configuration-guide/).
+> You can view all BungeeCord configuration options [here](https://www.spigotmc.org/wiki/bungeecord-configuration-guide/).

 ## BungeeCord Commands
 You can find a list of BungeeCord commands [here](https://www.spigotmc.org/wiki/bungeecord-commands/).